 What to Do in Cabo de la Vela

 As stated above, the main attractions in Cabo de la Vela are the beaches and the desert landscape (and also kite surfing if you’re into it).

 We did a tour offered by our hostel (the tour was basically having mototaxi drivers taking us to the main sites and returning to pick us up).
 You can also just get motos to where you would like to go (should be 5,000 pesos to any of the nearby sites, although you should arrange pickup as there were not motos waiting at any of the places).
 Most of the places are also within an hour or two’s walk, but we found the cost of the motos worth it since we were only planning on spending one day exploring.

-The tour cost 30,000 pesos and included a morning leg with quick stops at the sand dunes outside of town and Playa Arcoíris before the drivers dropped us for a couple hours at El Pilón de Azucar and an afternoon ride to and from Playa Ojo de Agua where you can catch the sunset from El Faro nearby.
+The tour cost 30,000 pesos and included a morning leg with quick stops at the sand dunes outside of town and Playa Arcoíris before the drivers dropped us for a couple hours at El Pilón de Azucar.
+Then they picked us up and we had lunch and hung out a bit around town.
+Then the afternoon leg included them taking us to Playa Ojo de Agua where you can catch the sunset from El Faro nearby.